 Art lovers can check out the Museum of Modern Art and the Kyoto Municipal Museum of Art, both near Heian Shrine.
-While special exhibitions usually cost extra, some are free, or cost as little as 430 yen to enter.
-Other museums around Kyoto focus on topics as varied as pottery, trains, and even manga (see below).
+While special exhibitions usually cost extra, some are free, or cost as little as ¥430 to enter.
+Other museums around Kyoto focus on subjects as varied as pottery, trains, and manga (see below).
 So there’s bound to be a museum where you’d be happy to while the day away.

 Manga cafes allow you to stay for as long as you wish (24 hours!), with unlimited drinks, internet access, a selection of game consoles and, of course, plenty of manga to read.
 The cost of these cafes differ based on the time you stay and facilities, but value packs are often available.

-On the other hand, if you’re not confident about your Japanese reading ability, you can head to the Kyoto International Manga Museum for a large collection of foreign language manga.
+On the other hand, if you’re not confident about your Japanese reading ability or the chances of finding English books, you can always head to the Kyoto International Manga Museum for a large collection of foreign-language manga.
 The downsides here are the opening hours, and that drinks from the cafe are extra.
 You’ll have to learn Japanese if you want to be really cheapo!

 3. Go window shopping around Teramachi Street

 Off Teramachi Street is Nishiki Market, known as “Kyoto’s Pantry”.
-This shopping street is also covered but much narrower and therefore more crowded, but it’s certainly an interesting place to see and try local fresh food.
+While this shopping street is also covered, it’s much narrower and therefore more crowded, but certainly an interesting place to see and try local fresh food.
 Then there are the two main thoroughfares in the area: Shijo and Kawaramachi Streets.
 These are regular streets (with heavy traffic!) but the sidewalks are sheltered from the rain, and offer more conventional shopping options like department stores, international chains like H&M, and a huge bookstore in the basement of the BAL building.